NathanDennis1/Predicting-Tennis-Matches-And-Tournaments/README.md

 #### error_metrics.py

-To display error metrics (RMSE, L1, Linf, MAPE, and R-Squared scores), utilize the `Odds_to_prob.py` script and the function "convert_odds" inputting the year and tournament to create a csv file for the given odds based on the valid year and tournament based on Odds we have in 2023.
+To display error metrics (RMSE, $L_1$, $L_{\infty}$, MAPE, and R-Squared scores), utilize the `Odds_to_prob.py` script and the function "convert_odds" inputting the year and tournament to create a csv file for the given odds based on the valid year and tournament based on Odds we have in 2023.
 Running 'displayErrors' in the `error_metrics.py` script will display the error scores across the given tournament input and simulation number, alongside the optional k scaling factors for the head-to-head data, outputting a dataframe with these values.

 #### plot.py